erossini/ChatGPTLibrary/README.md

 - gpt-3.5-turbo-16k
 - gpt-4-turbo

 You can also set the `Model` with any other model name.
-For more details, see the [OpenAI API MOdel documentation](https://platform.openai.com/docs/models).
+For more details, see the [OpenAI API Model documentation](https://platform.openai.com/docs/models).

 #### Presence Penalty